stelligent/mutato/docs/mvp.md

 MVP constructs are divided in three categories:

 1. **operational**: `service`, `queue`, and `task`.
-All operational constructs involve a Dockerfile an somehow running it.
+All operational constructs involve a Dockerfile and somehow running it.
 1. **utility**: `database`, `cache`, and `storage`.
 These constructs are magically linked to operational constructs, meaning that if user creates a `database` construct, it's automatically available to `service`, `task`, and